-Formed in 1990, The Radon Council is the Independent non-profit making self-regulatory body for the radon protection industry.
+The Radon Council is the independent non-profit, self-regulatory body for the radon protection industry.

 - A trusted source of impartial information for property owners and consultants.